Skip to content

 History

-In 1810, the Frankfort Bridge Company was chartered by the city of Frankfort to construct a bridge to connect the central part of the city to emerging developments on the south side of the Kentucky River.
-1 The first fixed crossing was completed in 1816 at the cost of $25,000.
-A flood in July 1834 caused the span to collapse and its replacement, completed in December 1835, collapsed just eight days after reopening, killing two pedestrians.
+In 1810, the city of Frankfort chartered the Frankfort Bridge Company to build a bridge connecting the city’s center to the developing neighborhoods on the south side of the Kentucky River.
+1 The first fixed crossing was completed in 1816 at a cost of $25,000.
+However, a flood in July 1834 caused the bridge to collapse.
+Its replacement, completed in December 1835, also failed—collapsing just eight days after it opened and resulting in the deaths of two pedestrians.

-A double-width covered bridge opened in 1847.
-1 It was replaced in 1893 with a stronger iron Pennsylvania through truss.
-Constructed by the King Bridge Company of Cleveland, Ohio, it carried streetcars, horse-drawn buggies, and pedestrians over the river.
-It was nicknamed the “Singing Bridge” for the sound tires made over the metal grate roadway deck.
+A more durable, double-width covered bridge was completed in 1847.
+1 This structure remained in service until 1893, when it was replaced by a stronger iron Pennsylvania through truss bridge.
+Built by the King Bridge Company of Cleveland, Ohio, the new span accommodated streetcars, horse-drawn buggies, and pedestrians.
+It came to be known as the “Singing Bridge” due to the distinctive sound produced by tires crossing its metal grate deck.

-The Singing Bridge was designated a part of US Route 60 between 1926 and 1938.
-Lighting on the bridge was overhauled in 1992 thanks to a grant by the Kentucky Bicentennial Commission.
-1 The superstructure was rehabilitated in 1956 and again in 2010.
+The Singing Bridge carried U.S. Route 60 between 1926 and 1938.
+In 1992, its lighting was upgraded with support from the Kentucky Bicentennial Commission.
+1 The superstructure underwent major rehabilitations in 1956 and again in 2010.

 Gallery